up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

         ping 192.168.11.1
         ```

-Once rebooted, begin to enjoy the fruits of the 8311 community.
-It is not at all possible without the help and support
+Once rebooted, enjoy the labor of love of the 8311 community.
+As a first step, it is recommended to perform a
-of every one of us.
+[supplementary upgrade].

 ## Shell upgrade <small>recommended</small> { #shell-upgrade data-toc-label="Shell upgrade" }